Analysis: Alysha Clark is leaving Seattle for D.C. So what’s next for the Storm in free agency?

-Last year’s new WNBA collective bargaining agreement raised the league’s salary cap to $1.3 million — up from $996,100 in 2019. — and created an early buying frenzy in this year’s free agent market.
+Last year’s new WNBA collective-bargaining agreement raised the league’s salary cap to $1.3 million — up from $996,100 in 2019 — and created an early buying frenzy in this year’s free-agent market.

 Two-time WNBA Finals MVP Candace Parker left the Los Angeles Sparks, her home the past 13 years, and returned to her hometown to play for the Chicago Sky.

-Three-time WNBA All-Star point guard Chelsea Gray is also departing LA after a five-year stint and joins the Las Vegas Aces, which was swept 3-0 by the Storm in the 2020 WNBA Finals.
+Three-time WNBA All-Star point guard Chelsea Gray is also departing L.A. after a five-year stint and joins the Las Vegas Aces, which was swept 3-0 by the Storm in the 2020 WNBA Finals.

-Four-time WNBA champion Minnesota Lynx, which is looking to infuse a young talented roster with veterans, took a big splash in free agents and is expected to sign Kayla McBride, Aerial Powers and Natalie Achonwa.
+The four-time WNBA champion Minnesota Lynx, who are looking to infuse a young, talented roster with veterans, are expected to sign Kayla McBride, Aerial Powers and Natalie Achonwa.

 And then there’s the defending champion Storm.

-It remains to be seen if Seattle is going to fall into the buyer or seller category when the teams can officially sign deals on Monday.
+It remains to be seen if Seattle is going to fall into the buyer or seller category when the teams can officially sign deals Monday.

-For now, Storm fans are coping with the loss of Alysha Clark, who is signing with the Washington Mystics, and leaving Seattle where she had a become one of the league’s top two-way players, a defensive ace, a three-point specialist, a team leader, a fan favorite, a vocal social activist and a charitable powerhouse in the community during the past nine years.
+For now, Storm fans are coping with the loss of Alysha Clark, who is signing with the Washington Mystics, and leaving Seattle where she had become one of the league’s top two-way players, a defensive ace, a three-point specialist, a team leader, a fan favorite, a vocal social activist and a charitable powerhouse in the community during the past nine years.

-In an Instagram post on Friday, Clark thanked Storm fans, her teammates, coaches, staff and the team’s ownership group for taking a flyer on the former 2010 WNBA draft second-pick who made the team in 2012 as a training camp invitee.
+In an Instagram post Friday, Clark thanked Storm fans, her teammates, coaches, staff and the team’s ownership group for taking a flyer on the former 2010 WNBA second-round draft pick who made the team in 2012 as a training camp invitee.

 “Thank you for being a place where I got a chance to grow as a woman and a player,” Clark, 33, wrote on her Instagram account.
 “Thank you for all the lifetime relationships and bonds I’ve created over the years.
 Thank you for helping me follow my passions and make a difference.